unchenyu/NASVIO/README.md

 # NASVIO

-THis repository contains the evaluation code for 'Search for efficient deep visual-inertial odometry through neural architecture search' and the searched models
+This repository contains the evaluation code for *Search for efficient deep visual-inertial odometry through neural architecture search* and the searched models

 ## Data Preparation